royalfig/dark-mode-demo/README.md

 # The Complete Guide to the Dark Mode Toggle

+You may have noticed that Dark Mode is becoming more and more a thing.
+In this article, I provide a complete guide to adding Dark Mode to your website.

 > Best Practices to Unlock the Dark Side

 Recently, Chris Coyier at CSS-Tricks threw down the gauntlet for anyone who was about "to write a blog post about dark mode."
 He listed 10 points that would need to be covered.